-Let’s take a look at why Bird Poo is bad for your cars paint and what the best course of action you can take when the inevitable happens.
+In this article, we’ll take a closer look at the reasons why bird poop is bad for your car’s paint and provide you with the best course of action to take when the inevitable happens.
+By following these tips, you can save yourself from frustration and costly repairs down the road.

 Why you Don’t want Bird Poop on your Car